 Most of us would count going to Australia as a special holiday so, if this is your only trip away this year, our single trip insurance is a good option.
 It provides cover for a continuous trip of up to 365 days – which also makes it ideal if you're planning a much longer stay, such as a backpacking holiday or a gap year.

-On the other hand, if you're thinking of going on several trips within the year, our annual multi-trip travel insurance will allow you to come back to the UK in between, with the cover remaining in place each time you return to Oz.
+On the other hand, if you're thinking of going on several trips within the year, our annual multi-trip travel insurance will allow you to come back to the UK in between, with the cover remaining in place each time you return to Oz (up to maximum of 31 days per trip).

 With both types of insurance, we offer three levels of cover, allowing you to tailor your insurance to suit your specific needs.